wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-command-line-tools.md

 ### Exercise 2 - bufr_dump

 The `bufr_dump` command can be used to list and examine the contents of a BUFR file, including the data itself.

-In this exercise we will use the BUFR file created from the first csv2bufr practical session.
-This can be downloaded to the wis2box management container directly with the following command:
+In this exercise we will use a BUFR file that is the same as your created during the initial csv2bufr practical session using the wis2box-webapp.

+Download the sample-file to the wis2box management container directly with the following command:

 ``` {.copy}
 curl https://training.wis2box.wis.wmo.int/sample-data/bufr-cli-ex2.bufr4 --output bufr-cli-ex2.bufr4
 ```

-Now run the `bufr_dump` command on the file:
+Now run the `bufr_dump` command on the file, using the `-p` flag to output the data in plain text (key=value format):

 ```{.copy}
 bufr_dump -p bufr-cli-ex2.bufr4
 ```

-The `-p` flag instructs bufr_dump to output the decoded data in plain text and as a list of key / value pairs, with one key/value pair per line.
 You should see around 240 keys output, many of which are missing.
-This is typical with real world data.
+This is typical with real world data as not all the eccodes keys are populated with reported data.

 !!! hint
     The missing values can be filtered using tools such as `grep`: